furybee/chrome-tab-modifier/docs/store_description.md

 - All rules stored locally on your device
 - ReDoS attack protection

-📖 Quick Start:
-1. Install the extension
-2. Right-click on any page → "Rename Tab" for quick setup
-3. Or configure advanced rules from the Options page
-4. Access Tab Hive from the side panel

 🔧 Advanced Features:
 - URL fragment matching (CONTAINS, STARTS, ENDS, REGEX, EXACT)
 - Title matcher with capture groups (@0, @1, @2...)
 - URL matcher with capture groups ($0, $1, $2...)
 - Dynamic title updates with page changes
 - Keyboard shortcuts for common actions

-🆕 What's New in v1.0.0:
-- Complete rewrite with modern architecture
-- New Tab Hive feature for managing inactive tabs
-- Side panel integration
-- Image paste support for icons
-- Enhanced performance and stability
-- 155+ automated tests for reliability

 🌍 Open Source:
 Contribute or report issues: https://github.com/furybee/chrome-tab-modifier